 - you should know that you may have a delayed allergic reaction 3 to 12 days after you receive infliximab, infliximab-dyyb, or infliximab-abda injection.
 Tell your doctor if you experience any of the following symptoms several days or longer after your treatment: muscle or joint pain; fever; rash; hives; itching; swelling of the hands, face, or lips; difficulty swallowing; sore throat; and headache.

 Unless your doctor tells you otherwise, continue your normal diet.

 What side effects can this medication cause?

-Infliximab and infliximab-dyyb injection may cause side effects.
+Infliximab, infliximab-dyyb, and infliximab-abda injection may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away: